sictweb/bti425-2020/graded-work/assign1.md

 Now, let's write some JavaScript code.

-Create a view model function.
+Create a view model function, located in the document-ready function.
 Something like this:

 ```js
 function myvm() {